slimgroup/BibTex/README.md

 Original Author: Arnold Ip
 Some of the code analysis was done entirely by scanning through the code.
-I did not find any documentation relating to the code from previous work terms.
+I did not find any documentation relating to the _code_ from previous work terms.
 I hope this helps you get an understanding of what the code does (there's a chance you'll read the code again anyway).

+If you have any questions, or find things unclear, feel free to email Arnold to clarify.
+Ask for his email as he doesn't want to get spammed.
+Henryk should know it ;)

 **Why was this written?** Because, clearly, a local version is better.
 There will likely be a post with all this information on iSLIM.
 Please first